 Speak confidently and assertively but not angrily

 Try to maintain an even tone of voice, calm but firm

 Remember it is natural to feel anxious when asserting ourselves, again just focus on regular breathing and keep going.

-In summary – assertiveness is "the healthy option" as it keeps communication clear between us and others.
-We can each learn to be assertive in our own way, by expressing ourselves in the way that makes sense to us.
-Try practicing and focussing on the benefits it can bring to us and our families.
+In summary, assertiveness is "the healthy option" as it keeps communication clear between us and others.
+We can each learn to be assertive in our own way, by expressing ourselves in a way that makes sense to us.
+Try practising and focusing on the benefits it can bring to us and our families.

 It is possible to be assertive without being angry or aggressive – by remaining confident, steady, calm, clear and focussed – and by having respect for ourselves and others.